Cirkit Designer Logo

 4. Calibrating Sensors:

-• Use Mission Planner to calibrate the accelerometer, compass, and radio.
+• Use Mission Planner to calibrate the accelerometer, gyroscope, compass, and radio.

-• Follow the on-screen instructions to complete the calibration process.
+• Follow the on-screen instructions for each calibration step.

 5. Flight Testing: